dannguyen/journalism-syllabi/README.md

 <a href="https://webappsplus.wordpress.com/">Homepage</a> /
 <a href="https://www.scribd.com/doc/294050877/Web-Apps-2-Syllabus-2016">Syllabus</a>
         </h5>

+        <p><small>
-        <p><em>This course adds server-side (back-end) skills to the client-side (front-end) skills you’ve already developed.
-This means you can save information generated from a Web page (you can require users to log in, for example), and you can run scripts on the server that will affect what the user sees, amon...</em></p>
+        This course adds server-side (back-end) skills to the client-side (front-end) skills you’ve already developed.
+This means you can save information generated from a Web page (you can require users to log in, for example), and you can run scripts on the server that will affect what the user sees, amon
+        </small></p>

         <p>Instructors: Mindy McAdams</p>
     </td>
     <td>
-        University of Florida
+        <small>University of Florida</small>
     </td>
   </tr>